21 black people share their thoughts on the BLM protests, personal experiences with law enforcement, and how white people can help dismantle racism.

 Demonstrations took place in all 50 US states and 60 countries worldwide, making it the largest civil rights event in history.
-Almost 18 million signatures have been collected via Change.org, urging for the officers involved to be appropriately charged and for wider police reforms to be made.
+Almost 18 million signatures have been collected via Change.org, urging for the officers involved to be charged and for wider police reforms to be made.
 Even those who typically abstain from politics were seen sharing petition links on social media, imploring the public and governmental bodies to take action.

-Ultimately, the tragic loss of Floyd has forced the world to address the elephant in the room: The ceaseless cycle of institutional and structural racism.
+Ultimately, the tragic loss of Floyd has forced the world to address the elephant in the room: the ceaseless cycle of institutional and structural racism.
 The Black Lives Matter (BLM) movement has been pivotal in orchestrating collective action against these problems and spreading awareness of what you can do to help dismantle them.

 For those unfamiliar with BLM, it is a social movement that was founded in 2013 by Alicia Garza, Patrisse Cullors and Opal Tometi.
-The shooting of unarmed 17-year-old black American Trayvon Martin by police officer George Zimmerman acted as the catalyst for the movement’s creation.
+The shooting of an unarmed 17-year-old black American called Trayvon Martin by police officer George Zimmerman acted as the catalyst for the movement’s creation.

 Despite the extensive work carried out by BLM activists, year after year innocent black people are subject to violence and systematic racism in America.
 Laquan McDonald, Tamir Rice, Walter Scott, Freddie Gray, Sandra Bland, Philandro Castile, Botham Jean and Breanna Taylor, are just some of the names of black Americans who were killed by the police.